 |Warranty||N/A||Lifetime Warranty||Lifetime Warranty||Lifetime Warranty||N/A|

 This model is one of the most advanced devices on the market and it was built for those who need an accurate and innovative scope.
 The model is a close quarter battle (CQB) scope that is made of high-quality glass and light gathering capabilities with zero distortion.
 In order to make the shooting operation much easier, the Trijicon VCOG 1-6×24 Riflescope uses the bullet drop compensation that allows the hunter to quickly estimate the range and choose the appropriate hold.
 Furthermore, the scope comes with a forged 7075-T6 aircraft-aluminum-alloy housing, which makes the device very durable and resistant.
 At the same time, the model is waterproof and fog proof, making it a great choice for bad weather conditions while the battery will provide up to 700 hours of continuous use at brightness settings 4 and 6.
 The item comes with a TA51 mount and a first focal plane reticle, making this model the perfect choice for all those who want to achieve great hunting results.

 Trijicon TA31F 4×32 ACOG comes with a chevron reticle that is zeroed when using the tip at 100 meters, allowing range estimation for silhouette targets.
 The dual illumination of this model means that the daylight illumination is possible due to the fiber optics, while the tritium phosphor lamp will keep the reticle illuminated at night.
 This means that the rifle scope doesn’t require any batteries and the brightness is automatically adjusted in order to provide the appropriate light conditions.
-Again, the innovative bullet drop compensation and the bindon aiming concept make this model a great choice for all those who want to hunt with great precision and accuracy.
+The innovative bullet drop compensation and the bindon aiming concept make this model a great choice for all those who want to hunt with great precision and accuracy.
 The ranging reticle for Trijicon TA31F 4×32 ACOG is calibrated for 0223 cal flattop rifles out to 800 meters.